Florida law changed on June 30, 2021. This article has been updated to include the change in Florida Law.

 Volunteer Armed Church Security Force

 There is NO law in Florida prohibiting the carry of a firearm at a church or other religious institution.
 Generally, a CWFL holder can carry concealed at a place of worship in this state.
-However, there are some common exceptions at many religious institutions.
+However, until House Bill 259 was signed into law by Governor DeSantis on June 30, 2021, there were some common exceptions at many religious institutions.

 Property of a School